 As a person’s brain cells are damaged, their mental functions decrease.
 For a condition to be diagnosed as dementia, at least two of the following functions must be severely impaired:

-- Ability to focus and pay attention
+- Ability to focus or pay attention.

-- Visual perception
+- Visual perception.

-What Is Alzheimer’s Disease?
+What Is Alzheimer’s?

 Stages of Alzheimer’s Disease

-- Very severe mental and physical decline – In the end stages of the disease, the person will likely need help to eat, walk, and take care of themselves.
+Very severe mental and physical decline.
+In the end stages of the disease, the person will likely need help to eat, walk, and take care of themselves.

 Is There a Cure for Dementia and Alzheimer’s?

-Alzheimer’s is a terminal disease, though researchers are actively looking for a cure.
-Medications can be prescribed to manage behavioral changes, memory loss, depression, and other symptoms.
-But there is no way to stop the effects of the disease.
+Alzheimer’s is a terminal disease, but scientists are making great strides in identifying new ways to help diagnose, treat, and even prevent Alzheimer’s.
+Medicines can be prescribed to manage behavioral changes, memory loss, depression, and other symptoms, but there is no way to stop the progression of the disease.